 Cdiscount is France’s most popular homegrown eCommerce website and Amazon’s biggest competitor.

-As its name suggests, Cdiscount has built its reputation as a marketplace that offers best discounts on a range of items, including technology, house appliances, furniture, wine and more.
+As its name suggests, Cdiscount has built its reputation as a marketplace that offers the best discounts on a range of items, including technology, house appliances, furniture, wine and more.

 In order to sell on Cdiscount you must apply on their site.
 Although there isn’t a registration or listing fee, you will be required to pay a monthly charge of €39.99.
 Sales commission depends on the category and varies between 5 and 20 percent.